mathworks/Simscape-Battery-Electric-Vehicle-Model/README.md

 to estimate vehicle's electrical efficiency and other vehicle-level information.

-This project also contains the model of a detailed permanent magnet synchronous motor (PMSM) and controller.
+Additionally, this project contains the model of a detailed permanent magnet synchronous motor (PMSM) and controller.
 It captures the detailed behaviors of the AC motor drive unit and can estimate the electrical efficiency at the unit level.

-A Live Script demonstrates how to obtain the electrical efficiency from the slow but detailed motor drive unit and use the result as the block parameter of the simple but fast motor drive block in the BEV model.

 BEV system model: